PlaymodesStudio/ofxOceanode/README.md

 * Controls window
 * Load save presets (modules, connections, modules params)
 * Master BPM control over modules

+### Version 0.3 (05/04/2018)
+* Upate Phasors and oscillators
+* Added methods for saving/loading custom data from nodeModel
+* You can define the category of a module, now dropdown for creating new nodes has folders with this categories
+* Add custom color to a module (all sliders same color)
+* Added external Window node model.
+Helper class to use nodes that can create a secondary window (for preview or custom guis)
+* Parameters can be choosen to be saved on preset or not.
+* Added smoother module.

+### Version 0.4 (12/04/2018)
+* Updated Mapper and Ranger
+* Improved connections templates to be able to create more connections (float to vector<int> or vector<float> to vector<int> for example)
+* Fix loading connections on preset.
+* Be able to update parameters from a nodeModel.
+* Json fixes
+* Multislider updates.

+### Version 0.5 (26/04/2018)
+* Added headless mode
+* Added BPM detection
+* Now we have a types registry to create connections from a custom type.
+No more need to declare "createConnectionFromCustomType"
+* Changed vector<ofEventListener> to ofEventListeners.

+### Version 0.6 (19/07/2018)
+* Updated remove of Nodes
+* Added dulplicate of modules via alt+click on top of a Node
+* revised includes to decrease compilation time.
+* Implemented Osc communication of parameters.
+* Move connections when gui collapse
+* Tested in windows
+* Implemented setup() method in nodemodel, called when node is created.
+* Added functions before loading a preset and after all things have been done when loading a preset.

+### Version 0.7 (15/07/2018)
+* Oscillator Banks can be modulated with vectors, crazy modulations ahead!
+* Dropdown fixes
+* Updated OSC.
+* Implemeted Persistent Nodes and connections (buggy)
+* Implemented Global Phase (Not working)
+* Midi Control
+* Added randomseed to oscillators/oscillator banks
+* string parameters are also saved in preset
+* Connection replace instead of new one disapearing
+* Fixed phantom connections

 Build Status
 ------------